drhaynes/modern-cpp-style-guidelines/README.md

 * Use `#pragma once` rather than manual `#ifndef ...` boilderplate for ensuring headers are only included once.
 * Never put `using namespace ...` in a header file, as the lack of context in the implementation file makes the code difficult to follow.
 * As the above rule is easily forgotten, a good rule is to never use `using namespace ...` anywhere.
+* Always use `enum class` which provide strongly typed `enum`s and avoid duplicate definition errors across multiple `enum`s with the same member names.

 ## Strings